blackstork-io/fabric/README.md

 > [!NOTE]
 > Fabric is currently in the early stages of development, and there may be some issues.
 If you have any suggestions, ideas, or encounter bugs, please share them in [Fabric Community slack](https://fabric-community.slack.com/).

-Fabric is an open-source CLI tool and a configuration language that codifies and automates of the content generation process.
+Fabric is an open-source CLI tool and a configuration language that codifies and automates content generation.

 <div align="center">
     <img src=".assets/diagram.svg" alt="The diagram shows a sketch of a Fabric template and rendered document" width="600px"/>